-- Our management team will have broad discretion over the use of the net proceeds from our sale of shares of Common Stock to the Selling Securityholder, if any, and you may not agree with how we use the proceeds and the proceeds may not be invested successfully. - If our operations and performance do not meet the expectations of investors or securities analysts, the market price of our securities may decline. - We are an emerging growth company, and we cannot be certain if the reduced reporting requirements applicable to emerging growth companies will make our Common Stock less attractive to investors. - We are a controlled company within the meaning of the Nasdaq Listing Rules and, as a result, will qualify for, and may rely on, exemptions from certain corporate governance requirements.
+- If our operations and performance do not meet the expectations of investors or securities analysts, the market price of our securities may decline. - We are an emerging growth company, and we cannot be certain if the reduced reporting requirements applicable to emerging growth companies will make our Common Stock less attractive to investors.

+• We are a controlled company within the meaning of the rules and listing standards of Nasdaq (the "Nasdaq Listing Rules") and, as a result, will qualify for, and may rely on, exemptions from certain corporate governance requirements.
 Our stockholders may not have the same protection afforded to stockholders of companies that are subject to such governance requirements.